Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 • type = kubernetes_logs - default source type for the logs forwarded from containers

-• eventPatternRegex = ^[^\s] - that is default pattern how the new event should start (should not start with a space character), that is how we see that some of the logs are already forwarded as multiline events.
+• eventPatternRegex = ^[^\s] - that is the default pattern for how the new event should start (should not start with a space character).
+That is how we see that some of the logs are already forwarded as multiline events.

-• eventPatternMaxWait = 1s - the maximum amount of time when we are going to wait for new lines in the pipeline.
-We never want to block the pipeline, so we will wait a maximum of 1s after the first line of the event before we will decide to forward the event as is to Splunk.
+• eventPatternMaxWait = 1s - the maximum amount of time we are going to wait for new lines in the pipeline.
+We never want to block the pipeline, so we will wait a maximum of 1s after the first line of the event before we decide to forward the event as-is to Splunk.

 Let’s add one more annotation